 Beyond these best practices, Pacolet Milliken will take additional steps, including:

-- CONTINUALLY EVALUATING how Pacolet Milliken ensures employee wellness, ensuring the effectiveness of existing initiatives and updating the concept of wellness with feedback from employees throughout company. - CONTINUING TO DEVELOP resources for employees, such as access to records electronically. - CONTINUE TO REINFORCE SAFETY CULTURE at Bushy Park.
-Continue implementation of Safe Start safety program, continue to reinforce safety culture at the Bushy Park leadership level and through the efforts of a dedicated Director of Emergency Response, Safety, and Security. - RECOGNIZING the many external variables that impact the ability to achieve zero lost time safety incidents, we will strive to attain zero lost time accidents.
+- employees throughout company. - CONTINUING TO DEVELOP resources for employees, such as access to records electronically. - through the efforts of a dedicated Director of Emergency Response, Safety, and Security. - incidents, we will strive to attain zero lost time accidents.